STUDENT SCHOLARSHIP PROGRAM AND APPLICATION

 In the Application Form, the applicant should address:

-1. Involvement in fish related activities within and outside of veterinary school
+1. Past and present involvement in fish related activities within and outside of veterinary school.

-4. A demonstrated need for financial support, and what other sources of funding available
+4. A demonstrated need for financial support, and what other sources of funding are available for the activity they hope to pursue.

 Deadlines and Submission: